IMG Rainier Glacier Skills Seminar Itinerary

 One fundamental aspect of all of IMG's training seminars is that the itinerary varies from course to course.
 The guides will determine the exact route and camp placement prior to the seminar depending upon the weather, conditions, ability of the group, and skills they want to highlight.
 There is real opportunity to get away from the crowds and enjoy a unique experience on Mt.
 Rainier's glaciers.
 The seminar progresses up the mountain moving from camp to camp, putting the team in position for a summit attempt at the end of the program.
 Most days will be centered on training and skill exercises, lectures, and informal discussions at camp, but camps will be moved to give participants hands on experience in establishing safe, sheltered and well constructed camps as well as experience in the day to day skills required for extended expedition camp life.

 Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m.
 This pre-climb meeting of 4-5 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
-Topics to be covered include an introduction of the entire team, an introduction to Mt.
+Topics to be covered include an introduction of the entire team; an introduction to Mt.
 Rainier National Park, its mission and ecology; a safety briefing.
 Review personal clothing and equipment with discussion.
-Review group food and gear and sort loads.
 Practice specific knots useful for the seminar and construct prussik slings.
-Practice self rescue with both prussiks and mechanical ascenders.
-Learn additional rope handling skills, belaying and an introduction to hauling systems for rope rescues.
+Learn additional rope handling skills and belaying as time permits.

 Day 5 Move to Camp Muir or the vicinity at 10,000 feet.
 Continued training in ice climbing, technical route finding and other glacier travel skills including short roping techniques.

 Day 6 Move to high camp at 11,000 feet on the Ingraham Glacier.
-Optional summit day this day or early to bed in anticipation of a pre-dawn summit climb departure.
+Settle in and get to bed early in anticipation of a pre-dawn summit climb departure.